BLACK AMERICAN PATRIOTS | CIVIL WAR

 During the American Civil War, many Black Americans, whether enslaved, escaped, or born free, fought valiantly in the war effort to end slavery.
 Their heroic and legendary contributions helped shape the future course of American history.

 From its founding in 1828 until 1860, the anti-abolitionist Democrat Party dominated American politics.
 The Republican Party was founded in 1854 by antislavery activists.
-It swiftly established itself as the Democratic Party's primary rival.
+It swiftly established itself as the primary rival of the Pro-Slavery Democrat Party.

 Many notable events occurred in the years preceding the Civil War, which divided the northern and southern states.
-However, it is widely believed that the most significant event was the 1848 lawsuit filed by a slave named Dred Scott and his wife Harriet in St. Louis Circuit Court after their owner, John Emerson, relocated with them to Missouri.
+However, it is widely believed that the most significant event was the 1848 lawsuit filed by a slave named Dred Scott and his wife, Harriet, in the St. Louis Circuit Court after their owner, John Emerson, relocated with them to Missouri.

 DRED SCOTT